haptork/easyLambda/_docs/08-unit-expr.md

 - fn(tuple<bool>, tuple<float, char>, tuple<int>)
 - fn(const tuple<const bool&>&, const tuple<const float&, const char&>&, const tuple<const int&>&)

-Since, the result is updated for every row and the cost of constructing a new result and returning it can be higher for some return types, the result parameter can be a reference type without const and can be returned as reference after modifying.
-The key or value has to be const reference or it is a compile time error, since a single row may stream to multiple units, so ezl doesn't allow mutating the input rows.
-The reduce operation minimizes the copy operations to least.

 The scan property that is similar to functional scan operation can be used to find results like running sum etc. For each input row reduce updates the result as well